ClickHouse Local Mode¶

 Performance Tuning¶

-While embedded mode has fewer tuning options than server mode, you can optimize performance:
+While local mode has fewer tuning options than server mode, you can optimize performance:

 # Use appropriate scale factors